 Laura Perry was a Mellon-Morgridge Fellow from the 2017-2019.
 She received her PhD in English from the University of Wisconsin–Madison in 2019 and worked with the Animal Studies Constellation.
 She was the 2020-22 Postdoctoral Fellow for the Andrew W. Mellon-Funded Humanities for the Public Good initiative at the Obermann Center for Advanced Studies at the University of Iowa.
 Laura is now the Assistant Director for Research and Public Engagement in the Center for Humanities at Washington University.

-Erin Gangstad is a PhD candidate in the rhetoric, politics, and culture track of the Communication Arts department.
-In 2021-2022 she is supporting the Health & Inequality constellation and running social media for the Constellations Program.
-Erin is served as a research assistant for Dr. Jenell Johnson.
+Erin GangstedErin Gangstad is a PhD candidate in the rhetoric, politics, and culture track of the Communication Arts department.
+In 2021-2022 she supported the Health & Inequality constellation and running social media for the Constellations Program.
+Erin served as a research assistant for Dr. Jenell Johnson.
 Specifically, she was working on a co-authored piece with Dr. Johnson that articulates a theory of olfactory rhetoric and conducted archival research for Dr. Johnson’s project on scientific claims of certainty in American print media.

 Erin’s research takes a historiographic approach to the rhetoric of health and medicine.
-Her dissertation traces historical discourses about America’s curative landscapes and analyzes changing notions of space, place, and health throughout 19th and 20th century America.
+Her dissertation traced historical discourses about America’s curative landscapes and analyzes changing notions of space, place, and health throughout 19th and 20th century America.

 “The humanities are much more intertwined with my education than I had previously thought.”